connor-sec/ethical-invoice/README.md

 ## Purpose

 Realistic invoices are a common and highly effective pretext in social engineering and physical security assessments.
 This generator helps red teamers and security professionals create professional-looking invoices that can support scenarios such as:

-- Pretexting as vendors, service providers, or contractors
-- Multi-location / multi-site engagement simulations
-- Physical access testing (service invoices for facilities, HVAC, IT, cleaning, etc.)
-- Security awareness training and phishing simulations (with proper authorization)
-- Tabletop exercises and purple team activities

-Everything runs entirely in the browser. **No data is ever sent to a server.**

 ---